I want to share a personal story of using Noni Fruit Leather for treating whipworms and other parasites in my dogs.

-I have never used Heartguard or similar drugs and Noni Fruit Leather from Hawaiian Organic Noni has been a life and money saver for me.
+I have never used Heartguard or similar chemicals.
+Noni Fruit Leather from Hawaiian Organic Noni has been a life and money saver for me.
 One of my German Shepherds must have eaten a rat or mouse in the yard—vet assumption—as he all of a sudden had a case of acute diarrhea with blood in his stool.
-I took a stool sample and went to my vet for an exam and the analysis showed that he had no parasites of any kind—the diarrhea and blood cleared up on its own in a few days.
+I took a stool sample and went to my vet for an exam and the analysis showed that he had no parasites of any kind—diarrhea and blood cleared up on its own in a few days.
 It was basically one bad poop incident that started improving right away with each subsequent stool—meaning a lot less blood.

-I had all my dogs on the regular doses of Noni Fruit Leather, but that was apparently not high enough to kill the whip worms in Max.
-His diagnosis was off the charts in the stool sample—at the maximum on the measurement scale, a '4'.
-He also needed a special dewormer to get them out—these are $100 a pop.
+I had all my dogs on the regular doses of Noni Fruit Leather, but that was apparently not high enough to kill the whipworms in Max.
+His diagnosis was off the charts in the stool sample—at the maximum on the measurement scale.
+He also needed a special dewormer to deal with them—these are $100 a pop.
 However, I couldn’t be more thrilled that Noni Fruit Leather has protected my other two dogs from contracting it, which the vet had told me was pretty much inevitable.
-Both other dogs remained symptom free and for the time being I put all of them on a double dosage—2-square-inches of Noni Fruit Leather twice a day—during the whip worm treatment of Max.
+Both other dogs remained symptom-free.
+For the time being, I put all of them on a double dosage—1-square-inches of Noni Fruit Leather twice a day—during treating whipworms of my dog Max.
 I never say symptoms in my other two dogs at all.